MicrosoftDocs/visualstudio-docs/docs/debugger/debug-interface-access/idiasymbol11-get-tagranges.md

 ## Remarks

 The first array element (`rangeValues[0]`) represents the lower bound of the range.
 The next array element represents the upper bound of the range.
 The array continues to alternate between lower and upper bounds of each subsequent range.
+Both upper and lower bounds are inclusive.

 ## See also